Intel Deskest. 2026

 Slower, heavier, context-rich.
 Not used for speed, used for interpretation and for the shape of the week.

 Commodity-specific desks that the general wires routinely miss.
-Critical for traders whose portfolios sit in Brent, WTI, LNG, refining or tanker exposure.
+Critical for traders whose portfolios sit in Brent, WTI, LNG, refining, tanker, semiconductor or AI infrastructure exposure.

 VI.Government, central bank and official releases